 On February 28, 1966, the fighting volunteers of the Mizo National Front launched Operation Jericho to throw out Indian forces stationed in Mizoram – launching simultaneous attacks on Assam Rifles garrisons in Aizawl and Lunglei.
 The next day, the Mizo National Front declared independence from India.

-Operation Jericho shocked the security forces stationed in the Mizo Hills – the insurgents swiftly managed to capture significant installations including the government treasury and the 1st Assam Rifles headquarters – both in Aizawl – and Army installations in Champhai and Lunglei districts.
+Operation Jericho shocked the security forces stationed in the Mizo Hills – the insurgents swiftly managed to capture significant installations including the government treasury in Aizawl, and Army installations in Champhai and Lunglei districts.

 The central government led by Indira Gandhi may have been taken by surprise, but the reprisal was swift.
 On March 5, four fighter jets of the Indian Air Force – French-built Dassault Ouragan fighters (nicknamed Toofanis), and British Hunters – were deployed to bomb Aizawl.
 Taking off from Tezpur, Kumbigram and Jorhat in Assam, the planes first used machine guns to fire at the town.
 They returned the next day to drop incendiary bombs.
 The strafing of Aizawl and other areas continued till March 13 even as the town’s panicked civilian population fled to the hills.
 The rebels were forced to retreat into the jungles of Myanmar and Bangladesh, which was then East Pakistan.

 Recounting his memories of that day, Thangsanga, a veteran member of the Mizo National Front, said the bombing took them by surprise.
 “Our little town was suddenly encircled by four screaming jet fighters,” he said.
 “Suddenly, bullets rained and bombs were dropped.
 Burning buildings collapsed and there was dust and chaos everywhere.
 They hit the heart of Mizoram, but not the Mizo spirit”.